archerydwd/blog/README.md

 *Issue:*

 With this I had a problem.
 Due to the nature of chicago boss each action maps to a view, and due to the comments being created in: src/articles/show.html.
-When I submitted the form, it is automatically going to the
+When I submit the form, it automatically goes to the
-controller: src/controller/blog_articles_controller.erl and hitting the show action for articles instead of going to the comments controller: src/controller/blog_comments_controller.erl and hitting the create method there.
+controller: src/controller/blog_articles_controller.erl and hits the show action for articles instead of going to the comments controller: src/controller/blog_comments_controller.erl and hitting the create method there.

 *Fix:*

-The solution that I arrived at for this issue was to create a new route that mapped to a create action in the comments controller, this routing file lives at: priv/blog.routes and it will be populated with a few examples.
+The solution that I arrived at was to create a new route that mapped to the create action in the comments controller.
+This routing file lives at: priv/blog.routes and it will be populated with a few examples.
-If you change the first example under the Formats: section to the following:
+If you change the first example under the formats section to the following:
 ```
 % Formats:
 {"/articles/comments/create", [{controller, "comments"}, {action, "create"}]}.
 ```
-this says that when the url: /article/comments/create is entered, map it to the controller: comments and the
+This says that when the url: http://localhost:8001/article/comments/create is entered, map it to the controller: comments and the action: create.
-action: create.

-In order to display the comments and get this url input we need to edit the src/view/article/show.html file as per the following:
+In order to display the comments and get this url input we need to edit: src/view/article/show.html.
+As per the following:
 ```
 <html>
   <body>